-If a student is experiencing learning difficulties, the parent may contact the Regional Director of Special Programs to learn about IDEA's overall general education referral or screening system for support services.
+If a student is experiencing learning difficulties, the legal guardian may contact the Regional Director of Special Programs to learn about IDEA's overall general education referral or screening system for support services.
 This system links students to a variety of support options, including referral for a special education evaluation.
 Students having difficulty in the regular classroom should be considered for tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention ("Rtl").

-Parents are entitled to request an evaluation for Exceptional Student Education services by presenting a written request to the principal.
-IDEA must, within 30 days of receiving the request, either (1) give the parent an opportunity to give written consent for the evaluation or (2) refuse to provide the evaluation and provide the parent with written notice that explains why the child will not be evaluated.
-This written notice will include a statement that informs the parents of their rights if they disagree with IDEA.
-Additionally, the parent will receive a copy of the Rights of Parents of Students with Disabilities.
-If consent for evaluation is obtained, IDEA must complete the evaluation and report within 60 days of the date IDEA receives the written consent.
-IDEA must give a copy of the evaluation report to the parent.
+Legal guardians are entitled to request an evaluation for Exceptional Student Education services by presenting a written request to the principal.
+IDEA must, within 30 calendar days of receiving the request, either (1) give the legal guardian an opportunity to give written consent for the evaluation or (2) refuse to provide the evaluation and provide the legal guardian with written notice that explains why the child will not be evaluated.
+This written notice will include a statement that informs the legal guardians of their rights if they disagree with IDEA.
+Additionally, the legal guardian will receive a copy of the Rights of Parents of Students with Disabilities.
+If consent for evaluation is obtained, IDEA must complete the evaluation and report within 60 calendar days of the date IDEA receives the written consent.
+IDEA must give a copy of the evaluation report to the legal guardian.